Brian Filipi Stadium

 Brian Filipi Stadium (Stadiumi Brian Filipi), a.k.a. former Besëlidhja Stadium (Stadiumi Besëlidhja) is a multi-use stadium in Lezhë, Albania.
 It is currently used mostly for football matches and is the home ground of KS Besëlidhja Lezhë.
 The stadium holds 5,000 people.

+The football team of Lezha was created in 1930 under the name "Bardhyl" under the leadership of coach Luigi Shala.

+The stadium began construction in 1969, without a central grandstand and in 1989, the central tribune was built with a capacity of 2000 foremen, which it still has today.

+The full capacity of the stadium is 5000 people.
+In 1968 the 500th anniversary of the Assembly of Lezha and eventually the team was named "Beselidhja", name which it bears even today.